tylimbach/RubiksCubeAI/README.md

 # Rubiks Cube Simulator
-Rubiks Cube Solver is a terminal application that simulates a 3x3 rubik's cube written in Python.
+Rubiks Cube Simulator is a terminal application that simulates a 3x3 rubik's cube written in Python.
 It supports multiple operations.

 - Creation of a solved 3x3 cube
 - Simulate turns or rotations